 WRITER

 Paul could write.
 He knew this from an early age.
-He also spent time as a young boy at his grandfather Isaac’s house, where he was surrounded by books, and willingly earned precious pocket money for learning poems by heart and reading recommended volumes, sometimes weighty ones like Edward Gibbon’s The Decline and Fall of the Roman Empire.
+He also spent time as a young boy at his grandfather Isaac’s house, where he was surrounded by books, and willingly earned precious pocket money for learning poems by heart and reading recommended volumes, sometimes weighty ones, like Edward Gibbon’s The Decline and Fall of the Roman Empire.
 His grandfather didn’t write books, but his uncle Michael did.
+Michael was also, like Isaac, a bibliophile.

 Why had elected socialists been so pathetic in office?